amazon-archives/aws-app-mesh-inject/README.md

 TLS handshake error from 10.0.0.1:45390: remote error: tls: bad certificate
 ```

-If this happens, set the `CA_BUNDLE` environment variable to the content of the CA bundle (it should start with `-----BEGIN CERTIFICATE-----`)
+If this happens, set the `CA_BUNDLE` environment variable to the content of the CA bundle.
+Make sure that this value is base64 encoded (e.g. it shouldn't start with `-----BEGIN CERTIFICATE-----`).